juacas/moodle-message_appcrue/README.md

 # AppCRUENotify message output #

-Enable Moodle to send messages through the notification service of AppCrue application.
+Enable Moodle to send messages through the notification service of AppCrue application using TwinPush API.
 This message output plugin provides the following services:
-- Allow to send only "News" messages for every course.
+- Allow admins to send only messages from the "News" forum of the course.
-- Format forum, instant messages to fit better in mobile notifications.
+- Format the messages from the forum, instant messaging to fit better in the mobile notifications.

 The notifications can be enabled/disabled/forced using Moodle's core notifications settings and user's preferences.

-TODO Provide more detailed description here.

 ## License ##

 This program is free software: you can redistribute it and/or modify it under